tomhendra/stitch/README.md

 # Welcome to Stitch

-This project was a take-home test completed in a weekend and improved over a week, which helped me to get my current job.
+This project was a take-home test completed in a weekend and improved over a week.
+It helped me to get my current job.

 It uses the following stack, all three of which I had to learn for the project.